Paul-Browne/npm-file-walker/README.md

 fileWalker({
   entry: "path/to/start/directory",
-  readFiles: true,          // fs.readFileSync the files. default: false
+  readFiles: true,              // fs.readFileSync the files. default:false
+  // readFile: "modified" will only read the file if the contents have been changed
   onDirectory: response => {
     console.log(response);      // callback when directory, object passed with directory details },
   onFile: response => {
-    console.log(response);      // callback when file, object passed with file details }                             // will inc. contents if readFile: true });
+    console.log(response);      // callback when file, object passed with file details }                             // will inc. contents if readFile:true or if readFile:"modified" and contents have changed });
 ```